 PowerDirector gives users all the advanced editing features found in pro editing software, including image stabilization and video correction tools, professional effects, multicam editing, motion tracking, audio scrubbing, and more.
 Users also get access to new design packs and music and sound effect clips every month, something other platforms offer as extra add-ons.

-PowerDirector is available for both Windows and Mac systems and offers two one-time licenses and two subscription pricing options, all with a 30-day free trial:
+PowerDirector is available for both Windows and Mac systems and offers two one-time (lifetime) licenses and two subscription pricing options, all with a 30-day money-back guarantee:

 - Cloud storage: 25GB/1 year

 - Premium plug-ins & effects: 6 pre-loaded packs

 - Background music & sound clips: 50 pre-loaded tracks & 100 clips

 - $69.99 per year

 - Unlimited premium plug-ins & effects